qrluke/adwhore.net/README.md

 </p>

 <details>

 The **acceptance level** is also being calculated for every ad.
-It depends on a blogger's previous behavior and current ad category.
+It depends on a blogger's previous behaviour and current ad category.

 It will be higher if the blogger is honest with his audience and doesn't advertise questionable products.
 But if AWN finds out that the blogger sells his audience's trust... he will be marked as an adwhore and treated accordingly!